-The Knysna Elephant Park has dedicated the last twenty years to elephants; and it is both nationally and internationally recognised as one of the best captive elephant facilities in the world.
+The Knysna Elephant Park has dedicated the last twenty-seven years to elephants, and it is both nationally and internationally recognised as one of the best captive elephant facilities in the world.

 Calves rescued from culls, elephants relocated from reserves where conflict with rhino threatened their survival, a tiny calf, searching for milk after losing her mother in a translocation, orphaned and abandoned calves from reserves and zoos, animals no longer wanted by their owners as they were seen to be unworkable – the Park has taken each and every one of these animals on.
 They have all found a home with the Knysna Elephant Park ‘family’, which extends well beyond the physical borders of the Park.
 Some elephants have stayed and become part of our resident herd.
 Others have moved on to other facilities and even reserves where they now roam freely and have started their own new families.

 Our management style includes what we call a “controlled, free-range environment”, which allows our elephants as much freedom as possible, within the borders of the Park.
-Our elephants know to gather at specific points should they want to be fed from guests’ snack buckets.
-Following this feeding session, the elephants are free to move away and graze, browse, wallow or play.
-Guests are then invited to follow the elephants and enjoy their time in amongst the herd: observing and learning about elephant biology and behaviour.
+Following the feeding session, the elephants are free to move away and graze, browse, wallow or play.
+Guests are then invited to follow the elephants and enjoy their time amongst the herd: observing and learning about elephant biology and behaviour.
 This type of management is unique and is not found anywhere else in South Africa.

 Over the last several years, the Park, in conjunction with AERU has recognised the need for changes to be made to traditional elephant management protocols used in South Africa.
 These changes have been vital to prioritise elephant welfare; and to balance the needs of elephants, with the tourism activities conducted at the Park.